Predictia/AQUA/docs/sphinx/source/adding_data.rst

   This can be done in two different way, by adding a standard entry in the form of files (:ref:`file-based-sources`) or by adding a source from the FDB (:ref:`FDB-based-sources`) with the specific AQUA FDB interface.
 - A set of pre-existing fixes can be applied to the data, or you can modify or create your own fixes (see :ref:`fixer`).
-- Finally, to exploit of the regridding functionalities, you will also need to configure the machine-dependent ``regrid.yaml``.
+- Finally, to exploit the regridding functionalities, you will also need to configure the machine-dependent ``regrid.yaml``.

 .. _file-based-sources: